Getting Started with 3D Printing

 • mass customization.

-Mass production cannot accommodate changes and customization because doing so would require creating additional, expensive production lines or disrupting flow and returning to square one to redesign, configure, and train the factory which would be even more costly.
+Mass production cannot accommodate late changes or customization because doing so would require creating additional, expensive production lines or returning to square one to redesign, configure, and retrain the factory.
+That would be even more costly.

-Volksswitch tries to make this work easier by supporting the device design and iteration process through the creation of easy-to-use design tools with customization and personalization built-in from the start.
+Volksswitch tries to make this work easier by supporting the device design and iteration process through the creation of easy-to-use design tools with customization and personalization built-in.

 Given that foundation, read on to learn more about 3D printing.
 Look at the following list and jump in at the first topic you’re unfamiliar with – then read on from there.